MarcinSzymanek/EasyEmploy-service/README.md

 # EasyEmploy-service
-Sample service for a simplified job listing portal.
+Sample service for a simplified job listing portal written in 2 days.
 Backend written in C# using .NET6.0, EFCore with a React frontend.
 Docker images are publicly available, and docker-compose.yml is included.

 # Installation guide: